untitaker/blog/content/articles/sync-algorithm.rst

     to the other set.
 If items are deleted from one set, those deletions should also be performed on the other set.

-The presented solution involves maintaining a third set, called the "status", that keeps track of the item IDs (not content) that were present after the previous sync process.
+The presented solution involves maintaining a third set, called the ``status``, that keeps track of the item IDs (not content) that were present after the previous sync process.
 On first synchronization, that set is empty.